 Students’ 5G network model balances user load, quality of service

-Osama Mohammad, Mousa Majdi, and Rajai’ Imsaih, three electrical engineering and computer science majors at Birzeit University, devised a model for a 5G telecommunications network that sidesteps the deficiencies of the older fourth-generation network model.
+Osama Mohammad, Mousa Majdi, and Rajai’ Imsaih, three students in the Department of Electrical and Computer Engineering at Birzeit University, devised a model for a 5G telecommunications network that sidesteps the deficiencies of the older fourth-generation network model.

 The model was part of the students’ capstone project, a ten-month endeavor supervised by Aziz Qaroush, an instructor in the Department of Electrical and Computer Engineering.